Places

 Dreaming About Hidden Rooms: Meaning, Psychology & Symbolism

-Dreaming of hidden rooms may reflect undiscovered aspects of the self or unacknowledged feelings.
+Dreaming of hidden rooms may reflect undiscovered aspects of yourself or untapped potential.

 Written by: DreamMeaning Editorial Team